RickCarlino/dictionary-mcp/README.md

 A Model Context Protocol (MCP) server to maintain internal or specialized vocabulary.
 Stores words in a centralized dictionary for internal terms, acronyms, and specialized language.
 Built with TypeScript and Bun.

+## Project Status

+This project is in the idea phase and has not undergone extensive testing.

 ## Features

 - **📚 Multi-Dictionary Support** - Create separate dictionaries for different teams, projects, or domains